CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Related Work

 Other data structures that generalize BDDs are representations like Sentential Decision Diagrams (SDDs)~\cite{darwiche2011sdd} and Variable Shift SDDs \cite{nakamura2020variable}.
 These data structures generalize BDDs by assuming a tree-shaped ordering over variables, and there are functions for which these data structures offer double-exponential compression over decision trees and an exponential compression over BDDs.
-However, these data structures (or their quantitative generalizations such as Probabilistic SDDs~\cite{kisa2014probabilistic}) have not, so far, been used in matrix computations, and implementations of operations such as Kronecker product and matrix multiplication based on these structures are unknown, which meant that we could not use them in our quantum-simulation experiments.
-We did compare them against CFLOBDDs for two of the micro-benchmarks, and found that CFLOBDDs were much faster (\tableref{micro-benchmarks-table}).
+In CFLOBDDs, a grouping $g$ can have multiple middle vertices that reuse the same B-connection grouping $b$, as long as the return edges for the different invocations of $b$ use different mappings to $g$'s exit vertices.
+This ``contextual rewiring'' gives CFLOBDDs greater ability to reuse substructures than SDDs and VS-SDDs.
+(Moreover, $b$ can also be used as the A-connection grouping of $g$.)
+SDDs and VS-SDDs (and their quantitative generalizations, such as Probabilistic SDDs~\cite{kisa2014probabilistic}) have not, so far, been used in matrix computations, and implementations of operations such as Kronecker product and matrix multiplication based on these structures are unknown, which meant that we could not use them in our quantum-simulation experiments.
+We did compare CFLOBDDs against SDDs for two of the micro-benchmarks, and found that CFLOBDDs were much faster (\tableref{micro-benchmarks-table}).
 However, the relationship between these representations and CFLOBDDs merits future study.

 \paragraph{Relationship to PDSs, NWAs, etc.} As noted in \sectref{Introduction}, CFLOBDDs can be seen as a generalization of BDDs in which a restricted form of procedure call is permitted.
 As such, CFLOBDDs are similar to various structures used in the model-checking community, namely, Hierarchical FSMs (HFSMs) \cite{TOPLAS:ABEGRY05}, Push Down Systems (PDSs) \cite{CONCUR:BEM97,ENTCS:fww97}, and Nested-Word Automata (NWA) \cite{DLT:AM2006}, which all have the same flavor of ``graph plus procedure calls.'' \begin{itemize} \item As discussed in Appendix \sectref{NWADefinition}, there is a formal sense in which a CFLOBDD is an NWA. \item HFSMs, PDSs, and NWAs have mainly been investigated for modeling infinite-state systems.
 What CFLOBDDs demonstrate is that there are advantages to considering finite restrictions of such structures.
 In particular, the advantage of introducing a procedure-call-like mechanism in a finite model is that one can obtain an exponential-factor advantage compared to the original finite models without procedure calls. \end{itemize} We believe that there is great potential for exploring other combinations of the idea of ``BDDs plus procedure calls'' that use ideas from HFSMs, PDSs, and NWAs in ways that are different than those found in CFLOBDDs.